Pages

 Salondame

-In 1925 Lil Dagover made her stage debut under the direction of Max Reinhardt.
+In 1925, Lil Dagover made her stage debut under the direction of Max Reinhardt.
 In the following years, she played in Reinhardt’s Deutsches Theater in Berlin and also at the Salzburg Festival.
 Apart from trips to Sweden, France, and Hollywood, most of her career and fate were linked to that of German cinema.

 Initially, her role was that of the frail, menaced heroine, but gradually her fine and evanescent beauty changed over time.
 Film historian Vittorio Martinelli describes in 'Cinegrafie' that "her face became calmer, her figure acquired a harmonious and restful opulence which, together with the natural elegance of her bearing and the constant accuracy of her style of dressing, turned her into a 'Salondame', a lady of the screen."

-In 1926 she married producer Georg Witt, who produced many of her following films.
-Roles in Die Brüder Schellenberg/The Brothers Schellenberg (Karl Grune, 1926) opposite Conrad Veidt, Der geheime Kurier/The Secret Courier (Gennaro Righelli, 1928) with Ivan Mozzhukhin and Ungarische Rhapsodie/Hungarian Rhapsody (Hanns Schwarz, 1928) with Willy Fritsch, were well suited to her new allure.
+In 1926, she married producer Georg Witt, who produced many of her following films.
+Roles in Die Brüder Schellenberg / The Brothers Schellenberg (Karl Grune, 1926) opposite Conrad Veidt, Der geheime Kurier / The Secret Courier (Gennaro Righelli, 1928) with Ivan Mozzhukhin and Ungarische Rhapsodie / Hungarian Rhapsody (Hanns Schwarz, 1928) with Willy Fritsch, were well suited to her new allure.

 She also made several films in Sweden for directors Olof Molander and Gustaf Molander and appeared in French silent films.
 Her last film appearance of the 1920s was in the French silent film Monte Cristo (Henri Fescourt, 1929) opposite Jean Angelo and Marie Glory.

 With her theatre experience, she easily survived the coming of sound.
 In 1930, she made her sound debut in the crime comedy Va Banque (Erich Waschneck, 1930).
-Her deep voice went down well in such films as the popular operetta Der Kongreß tanzt/The Congress Dances (Erik Charell, 1931).
-She also visited Hollywood where she appeared in The Woman from Monte Carlo (Michael Curtiz, 1931) with Walter Huston, shot on location in the United States.
-It was not a success and she returned to Germany.
+Her deep voice went down well in such films as the popular operetta Der Kongreß tanzt / The Congress Dances (Erik Charell, 1931).
+She also visited Hollywood, where she appeared in The Woman from Monte Carlo (Michael Curtiz, 1931) with Walter Huston, shot on location in the United States.
+It was not a success, and she returned to Germany.

 Carl de Vogt and Lil Dagover in Die Spinnen, 1.
 Teil - Der Goldene See (1919)

 German postcard by Ross Verlag, no. 3143.
 Photo Decla.
 Carl de Vogt and Lil Dagover in Die Spinnen, 1.
 Teil - Der Goldene See (Fritz Lang, 1919).
 Caption: Decla-Abenteuerklasse "Die Spinnen, 1.
-Abenteur "Der Goldene See".
+Abenteuer "Der Goldene See".
 (Decla-adventure class "The Spiders", 1st adventure "The Golden Lake".)
 Sent by mail in 1924.

 Conrad Veidt and Lil Dagover in Das Kabinett des Dr. Caligari (1920)

 Swiss-German-British postcard by News Productions, Baulmes / Filmwelt Berlin, Bakede / News Productions, Stroud, no. 56535.
 Photo: Collection Cinémathèque Suisse, Lausanne.
-Conrad Veidt and Lil Dagover in Das Kabinett des Dr. Caligari/Das Cabinet des Dr. Caligari (Robert Wiene, 1920), produced by Decla Film, Berlin - Bolz und Cie.
+Conrad Veidt and Lil Dagover in Das Kabinett des Dr. Caligari / Das Cabinet des Dr. Caligari (Robert Wiene, 1920), produced by Decla Film, Berlin - Bolz und Cie.

 Lil Dagover and Paul Hartmann in Zur Chronik von Grieshuus (1925)

 German postcard by Ross Verlag, no. 25/7.
 Photo: Ufa.
-Lil Dagover and Paul Hartmann in the German silent film Zur Chronik von Grieshuus/The Chronicles of the Gray House (Arthur von Gerlach, 1925).
+Lil Dagover and Paul Hartmann in the German silent film Zur Chronik von Grieshuus / The Chronicles of the Gray House (Arthur von Gerlach, 1925).

 Gaston Jacquet and Lil Dagover in Le Tourbillon de Paris (1929)

 French postcard by Film français Aubert, Paris.
-Photo: Gaston Jacquet and Lil Dagover in Le Tourbillon de Paris/The Maelstrom of Paris (Julien Duvivier, 1928).
+Photo: Gaston Jacquet and Lil Dagover in Le Tourbillon de Paris / The Maelstrom of Paris (Julien Duvivier, 1928).

 Willy Fritsch, and Lil Dagover in Ungarische Rhapsodie (1928)

 German postcard by Ross Verlag, no. 104/5.
 Photo: Ufa.
-Willy Fritsch and Lil Dagover in Ungarische Rhapsodie/Hungarian Rhapsody (Hanns Schwarz, 1928).
+Willy Fritsch and Lil Dagover in Ungarische Rhapsodie / Hungarian Rhapsody (Hanns Schwarz, 1928).

 Conrad Veidt and Lil Dagover in Der Kongress tanzt (1931)

 German postcard by Ross Verlag, no. 131/7.
 Photo: Ufa.
-Conrad Veidt as Count Metternich and Lil Dagover as Countess in Der Kongress tanzt/The Congress dances (Erik Charell, 1931).
+Conrad Veidt as Count Metternich and Lil Dagover as Countess in Der Kongress tanzt / The Congress dances (Erik Charell, 1931).

 Viktor Staal and Lil Dagover in Umwege zum Glück (1939)

 German postcard by Ross Verlag, no. A 2260/1, 1939-1940.
 Photo: Baumann / Ufa.
-Viktor Staal and Lil Dagover in Umwege zum Glück/Detours to happiness (Fritz Peter Buch, 1939).
+Viktor Staal and Lil Dagover in Umwege zum Glück / Detours to happiness (Fritz Peter Buch, 1939).

 War merits cross

-During the Nazi era she starred in films like the Oscar Wilde adaptation Lady Windermeres Fächer/Lady Windermere's Fan (Heinz Hilpert, 1935), Der Höhere Befehl/The Higher Command (Gerhard Lamprecht, 1935), Schlussakkord/Final Accord (Detlev Sierck (Douglas Sirk), 1936), the first (short) German colour film Das Schönheitsfleckchen/The Little Beauty Mark (Rolf Hansen, 1936), Kreutzersonate/The Kreutzer Sonata (Veit Harlan, 1937) and Bismarck (Wolfgang Liebeneiner, 1940).
+During the Nazi era, she starred in films like the Oscar Wilde adaptation Lady Windermeres Fächer / Lady Windermere's Fan (Heinz Hilpert, 1935), Der Höhere Befehl / The Higher Command (Gerhard Lamprecht, 1935), Schlussakkord / Final Accord (Detlev Sierck (Douglas Sirk), 1936), the first (short) German colour film Das Schönheitsfleckchen / The Little Beauty Mark (Rolf Hansen, 1936), Kreutzersonate / The Kreutzer Sonata (Veit Harlan, 1937) and Bismarck (Wolfgang Liebeneiner, 1940).

 She easily continued her career in post-war Germany and acted occasionally on stage and television.
-She played ‘age parts’ in films like Vom Teufel gejagt/Hunted by the Devil (Victor Tourjansky, 1950), Rosen im Herbst/Roses in Autumn (Rudolf Jugert, 1955), Bekenntnisse des Hochstaplers Felix Krull/Confessions of Felix Krull (Kurt Hoffmann, 1957) and Buddenbrooks/The Buddenbrooks (Alfred Weidenmann, 1959), an adaptation of the Thomas Mann novel with Liselotte Pulver.
+She played ‘age parts’ in films like Vom Teufel gejagt/Hunted by the Devil (Victor Tourjansky, 1950), Rosen im Herbst / Roses in Autumn (Rudolf Jugert, 1955), Bekenntnisse des Hochstaplers Felix Krull / Confessions of Felix Krull (Kurt Hoffmann, 1957) and Buddenbrooks / The Buddenbrooks (Alfred Weidenmann, 1959), an adaptation of the Thomas Mann novel with Liselotte Pulver.

-Her film career lasted over half a century and she won many awards including the Bundesfilmpreis in 1954 and the Filmband in Gold in 1962.
+Her film career lasted over half a century, and she won many awards, including the Bundesfilmpreis in 1954 and the Filmband in Gold in 1962.
 She justly titled her memoirs 'Ich war die Dame' (I was the Lady) in 1979.
-Lil Dagover died in 1980, in Munich, Germany at the age of 92.
-She was buried at the Waldfriedhof Grünwald cemetery, in Munich.
+Lil Dagover died in 1980, in Munich, Germany, at the age of 92.
+She was buried at the Waldfriedhof Grünwald cemetery in Munich.

 Lil Dagover